mattmaynes2/aria/reports/research/07-Glossary.md

 # 7. Glossary

+### IoT {#glossary-iot}

-{#glossary-iot}**IoT**: Internet of Things.
+Internet of Things.
 A system composed of everyday objects, such as home appliances and vehicles, which feature connectivity to a computer network.

+### Smart Devices {#glossary-SmartDevice}*

-{#glossary-SmartDevice}**Smart Device**: A household device which can communicate using a computer network.
+A household device which can communicate using a computer network.

+### IFTTT {#glossary-IFTTT}

-{#glossary-IFTTT}**IFTTT**: If this then that.
+If this then that.
 A service that allows the user to make a chain of conditional statements with a trigger.

+### Shield {#glossary-Shield}

-{#glossary-Shield}Shield: A shield is a circuit board which expands the hardware capabilities of a microcontroller by connecting directly to I/O pins (without jumper wires)
+A shield is a circuit board which expands the hardware capabilities of a microcontroller by connecting directly to I/O pins (without jumper wires)